 The solicitation is broken into three funding pathways:

-- First-of-a-Kind (FOAK) Nuclear Demonstration Readiness Project pathway, intended to address major advanced reactor design development projects or complex technology advancements for existing plants which have significant technical and licensing risk and have the potential to be deployed by the mid-to-late 2020s.
+- First-of-a-Kind (FOAK) Nuclear Demonstration Readiness Project pathway, intended to address major advanced reactor design development projects or complex technology advancements for existing plants that have significant technical and licensing risk and have the potential to be deployed by the mid-to-late 2020s.

 - Advanced Reactor Development Projects pathway, which allows a broad scope of proposed concepts and ideas that are best suited to improving the capabilities and commercialization potential of advanced reactor designs and technologies.

-- Regulatory Assistance Grants pathway, which provide direct support for resolving design regulatory issues, regulatory review of licensing topical reports or papers, and other efforts focused on obtaining certification and licensing approvals for advanced reactor designs and capabilities.
+- Regulatory Assistance Grants pathway, which provides direct support for resolving design regulatory issues, regulatory review of licensing topical reports or papers, and other efforts focused on obtaining certification and licensing approvals for advanced reactor designs and capabilities.

 The following two projects were selected under the Advanced Reactor Development Projects pathway:

 - LWR Integrated Energy Systems Interface Technology Development and Demonstration – Under this proposal, FirstEnergy Solutions Corp.
 (Akron, Ohio) will develop a light water reactor (LWR) hybrid energy system.
 The proposed project installs an electrolysis (LTE) unit at Davis-Besse Nuclear Power Station.
 Major interfaces required for LWR hybrid operations (e.g. dynamic controls to apportion power output between the electrical grid and LTE unit) are addressed.
 A final report describing outcomes and business case opportunities will be shared with partners and third parties interested in LWR hybrid energy systems.
 DOE funding: $9,184,229; non-DOE: $2,299,391; total: $11,483,620